Therapeutic Boundaries - What are they and why do we need them in therapy?

 • Safety: feeling safe in therapy is essential to getting the most out of the process.
 Therapy should not contribute to your problems; boundaries help create a safe environment to explore what you need to heal.
 However, that doesn't mean that you will always feel safe and that things should feel easy in therapy.
 My point is that if you experience a sense of not feeling safe and it's too challenging because of your therapist, it's important to acknowledge that and address this with your therapist.

-• Ethics, laws, and codes: therapists are bound by certain governing bodies' ethics, codes, and regulations.
-These vary depending on the governing bodies your therapist is associated with.
+• Ethics, laws, and codes: Therapists are bound by certain governing bodies' ethics, codes, and regulations, which vary depending on the governing body your therapist is associated with.
 The therapist's physical location plays a role in what they can offer their clients and who they can work with.
 These parameters are intended to protect clients from malpractice as much as possible.

-• Accounting for cultural differences: expectations, customs, and values differ from country to country, and therefore, the judging of appropriate boundaries may vary, and some boundaries may shift to account for these differences so that the therapist is more person-centered.
+• Accounting for cultural differences: Expectations, customs, and values differ from country to country, and therefore, the judging of appropriate boundaries may vary.
+Some boundaries may shift to account for these differences so that the therapist is more person-centred.

 • Therapist self-care: therapists need to take care of themselves to take care of their clients effectively.
 It is an act of care and responsibility to clients when therapists are mindful of what they can and cannot offer.
 It can become an ethical issue when therapists do not honour their self-care needs or their limitations, as it can significantly affect how they show up in their work and the care they provide.